Events Leading Up to the Tullahoma Campaign

 On June 23, Rosecrans feigned an attack against the western end of Bragg’s line before making his main thrust against the gaps in the mountains.
 The next day, Wilder’s “Lightning Brigade” attacked Hoover’s Gap and easily dislodged the Rebel defenders.
 Wilder resisted several Confederate counterattacks, and by June 26, Bragg’s troops were withdrawing toward his headquarters at Tullahoma.
 With the threat of Wilder’s regiment at his rear and Rosecrans’ main force bearing down on him after the Union victory at the Battle of Hoover’s Gap, Bragg made successive retreats to Decherd and Cowan over the next several days, before withdrawing over the mountains to Chattanooga on July 3.

-Aftermath of the Tullahoma Campaign
+Outcome of the Tullahoma Campaign

 The Tullahoma Campaign was a brilliantly planned success for the Union forces in Tennessee.
 Unfortunately for Rosecrans, events happening at Vicksburg and Gettysburg at the same time overshadowed it.
 Although Bragg saved his army, Rosecrans drove the Confederacy out of Middle Tennessee with very few losses.
 The Union army suffered a reported 569 casualties (eighty-three killed, 473 wounded, and thirteen captured or missing).
 Confederate casualties during the Tullahoma Campaign are unknown because Bragg wrote no battle reports, but the Union army captured 1,634 Rebels.